-Course assessment

-Total number o f assessed studen ts: 60
+Course assessment Total number of assessed students: 60

-A В C D Е FX
+A B C D E FX

 6.67 6.67 16.67 15.0 25.0 30.0

 Provides: Mgr.
-Vesna Kalafus A ntoniová, PhD.
+Provides: Mgr.
+Vesna Kalafus Antoniová, PhD.

 Date of last modification: 13.04.2021

 Approved:

-Course ID: KAaA/ | Course name: Language Competences for Language Certificates

-CERTb/15

-Recommended course-load (hours): Per week: 2 Per study period: 28 Course method: combined, present

-Recommended semester/trimester of the course: 1., 3., 5.

-Course level: I., II., N

-TWO CREDIT TESTS 70%; CONTINUOUS PREPARATION 10%, and ATTENDANCE AND ACTIVE PARTICIPATION 20%.
-To receive credits for this course students must pass the two credit tests; continuously and timely submit their reports and attend each class according to the schedule.
-Attendance is followed during the online sessions too.

-Ordinarily, student coursework is evaluated by letter grades, which are assigned a value based on a 100-point scale gained from two credit tests plus points for continuous preparation and active participation.
-The final mark is assigned according to the following scale:

-Students who are unable to take a credit test at the scheduled time due to a documented condition should contact the lecturer as soon as the need is apparent to discuss make-up examination accommodations and procedures.
-Students absent from a scheduled credit test will be examined by the lecturer separately in an ORAL EXAM to collect information about their level of preparedness.
-Oral exams will be realized during the lecturer's consultation hours as soon as possible after the missed credit test.
-The content of the oral examination will be equivalent with the content of the missed credit test but may last longer than a written test and can include deeper analysis of certain problem areas of the course.

-CONTINUOUS PREPARATION constitutes 10% of the final mark (maximum 10 points):

-Students are expected to prepare reports for each class by reading and processing the study materials and the required literature.

-Minimum 2 but maximum 3 pages in Microsoft Word editor: letter type Times New Roman; letter size 12, spacing 1.5, 34 lines with 2865 characters per page with spaces.
+COURSE INFORMATION LETTER University: P. J. Šafárik University in Košice Faculty: Faculty of Arts Course ID: KAaA/ CERTb/15 Course name: Language Competences for Language Certificates Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: cor ce rse-load (hours): dy period: 28 Number of ECTS cro edits: 2 Recommended seme ster/trimester of the course: 5.
+Course level: I., II., N 1 Prerequisities: TWO CREDIT TEST ACTIVE PARTICIPA tests; continuously an Attendance is followed TESTS constitute 709 Ordinarily, student co a 100-point scale gai participation.
+The fina A 100-93 B 92-86 C 85-78 D 77-72 E 71-65 FX 64-0 Students who are una bursework is evaluated by letter grades, which are assigned a value based on ned from two credit tests plus points for continuous preparation and active al mark is assigned according to the following scale: should contact the lecturer as soon as the need is apparent to discuss make-up examination accommodations and procedures.
+Students absent from a scheduled credit test will be examined by the lecturer separately in an ORAL TESTING to collect information about their level of preparedness.
+Oral testing will be realized during the lecturer's consultation hours as soon as possible after the missed credit test.
+The content of the oral testing will be equivalent with the content of the missed credit test but may last longer than a written test and can include deeper analysis of certain problem areas of the course.
+CONTINUOUS PREPARATION constitutes 10% of the final mark (maximum 10 points): Students are expected to prepare reports for each class by reading and processing the study materials and the required literature.
+Formal requirements for the home assignments: Minimum 2 but maximum 3 pages in Microsoft Word editor: letter type Times New Roman; letter size 12, spacing 1.5, 34 lines with 2865 characters per page with spaces.
 The report's header must contain the student's name and surname, study group, number of the given week according to the syllabus of the course and the title of the topic for the week.
 The final document must be saved in Printable Document Format (PDF).
 Ignoring any of these criteria will automatically lead to the refusal of the submitted report.